siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 The most rational next order is:

-1. finish the exact Lorentz-force derivation,
+1. finish the two-charge interaction derivation,
-2. finish the two-charge interaction derivation,
+2. state and prove the uniqueness theorem for the Maxwell closure class,
-3. state and prove the uniqueness theorem for the Maxwell closure class,
+3. only then push the gravity closure harder,
-4. only then push the gravity closure harder,
+4. in parallel, extend the hydrodynamic derivation to variable background,
-5. in parallel, extend the hydrodynamic derivation to variable background.
+5. refine the Lorentz-force appendix by deriving the same result directly from toroidal closure geometry.

 This order is recommended because it attacks the shortest path from mathematical coherence to public scientific credibility.